oracle/graal/docs/reference-manual/native-image/Bundles.md

 ### META-INF

 The layout of a bundle file itself is versioned.
-There are two properties in `META-INF/nibundle.properties` that declare which version of the layout a given bundle file is based on.
+There are two properties in _META-INF/nibundle.properties_ that declare which version of the layout a given bundle file is based on.
-At the time of writing this documentation, bundles use the following layout version:
+Bundles currently use the following layout version:
 ```shell
 BundleFileVersionMajor=0
 BundleFileVersionMinor=9
 ```

 Future versions of GraalVM might alter or extend the internal structure of bundle files.
-The versioning allows to evolve the bundle format with backwards compatibility in mind.
+The versioning enables us to evolve the bundle format with backwards compatibility in mind.

 ### input